ashereth/Game-of-Life/README.md

 ## Available Command Line Arguments

-• -t : Specify that the Game of Life is to be played on a toroidal universe.\
 • -s : Silence ncurses.
 Enabling this option means that nothing will be displayed by ncurses.\
 • -n generations : Specify the number of generations that the universe goes through.
 The default number of generations is 100.\
 • -i input : Specify the input file to read in order to populate the universe.
 By default the input is stdin.\